 Côtes de Bordeaux accounts for 10% of the production of Bordeaux, and 97% of Côtes de Bordeaux is red wine.
 However, be sure to give a Côtes de Bordeaux white a try– we really enjoyed the Sauvignon Blanc / Semillon blend we sampled…more on that coming up in a minute.

 Maybe you a notion that Bordeaux is exclusively expensive wines meant for special occasions, when you are ready to splurge.
 You need to get to know Côtes de Bordeaux!
 These are everyday wines at affordable prices.
 They tend to be fruit forward in style, and ready to drink now…no need to put your Côtes de Bordeaux in the cellar for five years before you enjoy it!

-Carl York, the head sommelier at Craigie on Main in Cambridge (on of my favorite restaurants!) puts describes the food friendliness of the Côtes de Bordeaux:
+Carl York, the head sommelier at Craigie on Main in Cambridge (on of my favorite restaurants, which unfortunately has closed, at least for now) puts describes the food friendliness of the Côtes de Bordeaux: